 - Staff Governors - Selected by election from teaching and support staff paid to work at the school.
 Do have voting rights.

 - Parent Governors - Selected by election (or appointment if insufficient people stand for election) and drawn from parents and carers of children at the school.
 Do have voting rights.

 - Co-opted Governors- Appointed by the governing body to represent community interests.
 Do have voting rights.

 - Local Authority Governors- Appointed by the local authority.
 Do have voting rights.

-- Associate Governors- Appointed by the governing body but holds no voting rights.
-Do not have voting rights, unless Deputy Headteacher is voting in the Headteacher's absence.
+- Associate Governors- Appointed by the Governing Board but hold no voting rights at Full Governing Board meetings.
+However, they do have voting rights at Committee level meetings.
+The Deputy Headteacher can vote in the Headteacher's absence.

 Each term, the Governors produce a newsletter highlighting the work which has been carried out during the term.
 Please find these on the Newsletter page.